 Download Ampps file for Linux.
 You will have a single file but you must rename it adding _64 on x86 if you are running a 64 bit operative system on your computer.
 To see the informations about the architecture just type

 Go to the directory where you have downloaded the file, give it the right permissions with chmod and execute it with sudo.
 So you will have:

 chmod 0755 Ampps-<version>-<arch>.run

 If you have a local installation of Apache and MySQL, you have to stop them or you will have conflicts when you will run them from the Ampps control panel.
-They are different so in this case you will have a duplicate of the same softwares on the Ampps installation directory.
+They are different so in this case, you will have a duplicate of the same software on the Ampps installation directory.
 They will search the same port and the service will not start.
 If you want to keep only the Ampps copies, you can remove the local PHP.
 Apache and MySQL installations.
-I recommend to wait until all is ok and then you can choose to remove them or not.
+I recommend waiting until all is ok and then you can choose to remove them or not.
 Put your files on the /usr/local/ampps/www directory, give it the right permission to the files and\or the directory and you are ready to work.
 Many web applications need 777 permissions to work locally.
 You can create a file with a phpinfo() and see if Ampps is switching from different PHP versions when you select it from the control panel.

 Stop local Apache and MySQL and run Ampps with a shell script

 I have created a small script to stop local services and run Ampps instead.
-You have to execute the Ampps file from its directory, otherwise it will not work!
+You have to execute the Ampps file from its directory, otherwise, it will not work!

 # Stop local Apache and MySQL